opnfv/kvmfornfv/docs/configurationguide/low-latency.feature.configuration.description.rst

 Hardware configuration
 ~~~~~~~~~~~~~~~~~~~~~~

-Currently Intel POD10 is used as test environment for kvmfornfv to execute
+Currently Intel POD10 is used as test environment for kvm4nfv to execute
 cyclictest.
 As part of this test environment Intel pod10-jump is configured as
 jenkins slave and all the latest build artifacts are downloaded on to it.
-Intel pod10-node1 is the host on which a guest vm will be launched as a part of
-running cylictest through yardstick.

 * For more information regarding hardware configuration, please visit
   https://wiki.opnfv.org/display/pharos/Intel+Pod10